onebsv1/Chess/README.md

 PLEASE DO NOT ENTER INVALID POSITIONS.

-I know that we don't check for invalid inputs, i.e. wrong position, wrong piece name etc, mostly because I was bored.
+I know that we don't check for invalid inputs, i.e. wrong position, wrong piece name etc.

 Features: